mattiaslundberg/trellooverview/README.md

 3. Run `yarn elm-package install` to install all elm dependencies
 4. Run `yarn elm-reactor` to run local development server
 5. Run tests with `yarn elm-test -- --watch`

-# Deployment

-TODO

-# TODO

- - [x] Show loaded regex in settings view
- - [x] Nicer view of summary
- - [x] Load selection of boards from localstorage
- - [x] Regex doesn't load when loading selection from localstorage
- - [ ] Figure out how to host the app